Appraisily/appraisers-task-queue/README.md

    - Detailed error logging
    - Service state maintained

-## Monitoring
+## Health Check

-The service exposes a health check endpoint that returns:
+The service exposes a health check endpoint at `/health` that returns:

 ```json
 {